The effective strength of selection in random environment: Proofs

-The probability for two given individuals to find a common ancestor of any type in the previous generation, can be estimated from above by the probability $p_N$ for this same event with the selection mechanism \lq \lq turned off\rq\rq, whereby each individual always samples one and only one parent.
-A close look at the parent-choosing-mechanism described in Section \ref{subsec:addingLambda} reveals that
+The probability for two given individuals to find a common ancestor of any type in the previous generation can be bounded from above by the probability $p_N$ for this same event with the selection mechanism \lq \lq turned off\rq\rq, whereby each individual always samples one and only one parent.
+A close look at the parent-choosing mechanism described in Section \ref{subsec:DASG} reveals that

+for positive, finite constants $m_1$ and $m_2$.
+Indeed, recall that in this set-up we have a generation with no skewed offspring distribution with probability $1-c_N$, in which case each individual chooses its parent uniformly, independently of the others and hence the probability of two given individuals choosing the same parent is $1/N$.
+In a generation with skewed offspring distribution (ocurring with probability $c_N$) the strength of the correlation, i.e. the probability of choosing the specially marked parent was given by $V\sim \Lambda_{\mathfrak c}$ which was sampled once for the whole generation.
+In this case we have three possibilities of choosing the same parent: Either both individuas choose the specially marked one, which happens with probability $V^2$.
+Or one chooses the specially marked and the other chooses uniformly at random, but still ends up with the same individual, which has probability $V(1-V)/N$.
+Or both choose uniformly and happen to choose the same, which has probability $(1-V)^2/N$.
+Together this means that